tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Heartlands/Dock Workers Great and Honorable Charitable Home for the Lost and Wretched.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 An orphanage and workhouse in [[Embry]], known for rough conditions and hard work unloading bales of wool at the Embry docks.

+%% See backlinks for what little information was made up %%